Have you ever been on the receiving end of being a friend’s second choice?

 I know my listeners pretty well and so I know self-improvement is ingrained in you.
 It’s wonderful, because it makes you the maker that you are.
 But, if it’s all we look at, we miss some beautiful opportunities to bring meaningfulness into our lives, relationships and even in the things we make.

-If you loved this episode, this is just the tip of the iceberg of the kind of activities we’re doing all throughout 2020 — a full year — in the Tiny Story Society.
+If you loved this episode, this is just the tip of the iceberg of the kind of activities we’re doing all throughout the next year — a full year — in the Tiny Story Society.

 I think this process is good for our creativity & our businesses, but I want to hold us accountable to prioritize meaningfulness by hosting Monthly Slow Down sessions, which will feel like guided mediations without the cheesy music, much like what I’ve called you to do in this episode.